-Many factors contribute to mood disorders.
-They are likely caused by an imbalance
+Many factors help lead to mood disorders.
+They are likely caused by an imbalance of

-of brain chemicals.
-Life events (such as stressful life changes) may also contribute
+brain chemicals.
+Life events (such as stressful life changes) may also help lead to

 Who is at risk for mood disorders?

 Anyone can feel sad or depressed at times.
-However, mood disorders are more intense
+But mood disorders are more intense and

-Sometimes, life's problems can trigger depression.
-Being fired from a job, getting
+Sometimes life's problems can trigger depression.
+Things such as being fired from

-divorced, losing a loved one, death in the family, and financial trouble, to name
+a job, getting divorced, losing a loved one, having a death in the family, and financial

-a few, all can be difficult and coping with the pressure may be troublesome.
-These
+trouble can be difficult.
+Coping with the pressure may be troublesome.
+These life

-life events and stress can bring on feelings of sadness or depression or make a mood
+events and stress can bring on feelings of sadness or depression.
+Or they can make

-The risk of depression in women is nearly twice as high as it is for men.
-Once a person
+The risk for depression in women is nearly twice as high as it is for men.
+Once a

-in the family has this diagnosis, their brothers, sisters, or children have a higher
+person in the family has this diagnosis, their siblings and their children have a